python-trio/trio/docs/source/reference-core.rst

 concept of a "thread pool", which is most commonly implemented as a fixed size collection of threads that hang around waiting for jobs to be assigned to them.
-These solve two different problems: First, re-using the same threads over and over is more efficient than starting and stopping a new thread for every job you need done;
+These solve two different problems: First, reusing the same threads over and over is more efficient than starting and stopping a new thread for every job you need done;
 basically, the pool acts as a kind of cache for idle threads.
 And second, having a fixed size avoids getting into a situation where